Westchase, Florida

 Westchase is a census-designated place (CDP) in Hillsborough County, Florida, United States.
-The population was 21,747 at the 2010 census, up from 11,116 at the 2000 census.
+As of the 2020 census, Westchase had a population of 25,952.
 The census area encompasses most of the 33626 ZIP code area.

 Description

 Westchase is located halfway between Tampa and Palm Harbor.
 Its boundaries include Oldsmar to the west, Keystone to the north, Town 'n' Country to the south, and Citrus Park to the east.
-Westchase Golf Course is a major recreational amenity for the community.
+The Westchase Golf Course, designed by Lloyd Clifton, is a major recreational amenity for the community.
 Tampa Bay Downs, a horse racetrack, is located on the area's western edge.

 History

 Westchase was founded and constructed on April 15, 1991 with the approval of the Hillsborough County commissioners, and the area went on new development on September 15, 1991.

 Geography

-Westchase is located in northwestern Hillsborough County at (28.052799, -82.611352, about 17 mi northwest of downtown Tampa.
+Westchase is located in northwestern Hillsborough County about 17 mi northwest of downtown Tampa.
 It is bordered to the west by Pinellas County.

 According to the United States Census Bureau, the Westchase CDP has a total area of 27.8 km2, of which 25.6 km2 are land and 2.2 km2, or 8.04%, are water.